Ramaswamy Venkataraman: Illness and death

-Venkataraman died at the Army Hospital (was Research and Referral) New Delhi on 27 January 2009 at 14:30 IST due to multiple organ failure at the age of 98.
+Venkataraman died at the age of 98 on 27 January 2009 at 14:30 IST, due to multiple organ failure.
 Since he died on the day after Republic Day, some programmes coinciding it were cancelled to mark the respect towards the late former President.
 He was cremated with full state honours at Ekta Sthal near Raj Ghat.
-President Pratibha Patil, Vice President Mohammad Hamid Ansari, Prime Minister Manmohan Singh and various other leaders condoled his death.
+President Pratibha Patil, Vice President Mohammad Hamid Ansari, Prime Minister Manmohan Singh, and various other leaders condoled his death.

+Personal life

+He was married to Janaki Venkataraman, and had a daughter.